-This may sound like just another rant from an exhausted worker at the end of a long year – in part I guess it is, and who could blame me… surely we all enjoy letting off steam at this time of year!
+This may sound like just another rant from an exhausted worker towards the end of a long year – in part I guess it is, and who could blame me… surely we all enjoy letting off steam at this time of year!
 But there is very much a serious side to this, too.

 What seemed to have started among the corporate sector as a means of making people sound more important, complex job titles have become something of the norm among businesses of all size.